asjafjell/dotfiles-macos/README.md

 > [!IMPORTANT]
 > Beware that some of the settings (especially those for [macos](.macos)) may require `sudo` privileges.

-2. Run the python installation script
+2. Run the python installation script with temporary reference to dotfiles

 ```
+export DOTFILES=~/.dotfiles-macos
 python3 install.py
 ```